LuiseFreese/mermaid/docs/USAGE-GUIDE.md

 ## Overview

-The application provides a **web interface** for uploading Mermaid ERD files and automatically creating corresponding Dataverse entities.
+The application provides a **step-by-step wizard interface** for uploading Mermaid ERD files and automatically creating corresponding Dataverse entities.
 No local installation or CLI commands required - everything runs in your browser!

 ## Prerequisites

-**Application URL** - Get this from your automated deployment
+**Application URL** - Get this from your Azure App Service deployment
 **Mermaid ERD file** (`.mmd` extension) with valid ER diagram syntax
 **Dataverse environment** - Already configured during setup
+**Global Choices file** (optional) - JSON file with choice definitions if needed

-> **Note**: All authentication and environment setup is handled automatically.
-You just need your deployed application URL and a Mermaid file.
+> **Note**: All authentication and environment setup is handled automatically through Azure managed identity.
+You just need your deployed application URL and your diagram files.

 ## Before You Start: Testing with Dry Run